IorekHan/Python-Django_RESTfulAPI-Design/README.md

 ### Django-Rest-Framework is the package for Django to design RESTful API.
 ### This project shows how to use the DRF with a Character model, with pk, fk and other normal fields.
 <br>
-### Following steps: Going to use POSTMAN to test API.

 <br>

 ## Requirements